Brooder to coop: when + how to transition

 - Overnight ambient ≥50°F. Lower than that, even fully-feathered chicks lose more body heat than they can replace from week-6-level feed intake.
 Cold-climate broods born in February typically wait until late April or May before overnight ambient consistently hits 50°F+.

-If only one condition is met, wait.
-Premature transition kills chicks faster than over-cautious delay; the brooder is cheap insurance.
+If only one condition clears, wait.
+Premature transition kills chicks faster than over-cautious delay does, and the brooder is cheap insurance — another week of bedding and a heat plate beats a week of regretting a Saturday move.

 - Move all chicks together to the coop in mid-morning when it's warmest.
 Provide feed and water in the coop during visits.